Potala Palace: A Former Residence of Dalai Lamas

 Travel Agency Vehicle

-Great Tibet Tour provides a shuttle bus from the airport and railway station to downtown, the transport between the main attractions and hotels, exclusive car service.
+Great Tibet Tour provides transfer for clients from the airport and railway station to downtown, transport between the main attractions and hotels, and exclusive car service.
 As long as you need our help, please feel free to contact our trip consultant or our tour guide.

 How To Visit Potala Palace?